VxWolf/Real-ish-Weapon-Names/README.txt

 Underbarrel: Has an underbarrel <weapon>
 Burst-fire: Has a burst-fire function

-if theres an aspect not here that you feel should be mentioned, add it to your description, then write rules above
+if theres an aspect not here that you feel should be mentioned, add it to your description, then write into rules above

 ----------------------------------------------------------------------